Connecticut is a delightful New England state with natural areas, historic sites, and other attractions.

 Weather Conditions and Natural Disaster Preparedness

 In Connecticut, hurricane season is from June 1st through November 30th.
-This does not mean you shouldn’t visit at all during this time.
-In fact, summertime is probably the best time to visit the state.
-That said, it does mean you should download a couple of good weather apps that offer push notifications and stay on top of the weather forecast.
-Have a “bug out” bag ready to go and get out of the way if a warning is issued.
+And while summertime is an excellent time to visit the state, you’ll want to be ready.
+Download some good weather apps that offer push notifications and stay on top of the weather forecast.
+Have a “bug out” bag ready to go with emergency supplies and a change of clothes, and get out of the way if a warning is issued.

 In addition to hurricanes, Connecticut can also see flooding and even tornadoes in the summer, as well as blizzard conditions in the winter.
-Those weather apps will help you stay out of the way of these things as well.
+Those weather apps will help you stay out of the way of these things.
 Always know where the nearest tornado shelter and evacuation routes are, and avoid parking your RV near bodies of water or in areas known for flooding.

 Wildlife Encounters and Precautions